Optum: Speaking the Language of Data Analytics

 Paradis considers the business an ecosystem.
 In order to facilitate that ecosystem, "[Everyone needs] to be speaking the same language and aligned around the same goals."
 Having so many leaders learning together facilitated an important level-set within Optum, and a foundation to build upon.

 The same concept applied to the co-creation process between Carlson and the Data Science University: "As we went through the first course that is where the partnership really grew.
-We stepped back and we learned from the people that participated and the feedback that they got and we continued to refine and that element is not something you're going to get from every university or every partner.
+We stepped back and we learned from the people that participated and the feedback that they got and we continued to refine.
+That element is not something you're going to get from every university or every partner.
 You're going to get an out-of the-box course and that's not what we were looking for."

 A Marathon, Not a Sprint